Happymic/EEERover2024/metro-starter-pio/README.md

 Build the project using the Build option in the Platformio sidebar or the ✓ icon on the bottom toolbar.
 Platformio will download the required libraries and board support package the first time you build the project.

-Run the code by choosing 'Upload' in the Platformio side bar.
-View the serial output using 'monitor'.
+Run the code by choosing 'Upload' or →.
+View the serial output using 'monitor' or 🔌.
 A terminal will open to show the serial output from the microcontroller.

 Refer to the documentation for the Arduino IDE version of the starter code for more information.